Charles M. Rappleye Investigative Journalism Award

 Julie Patel Liss teaches journalism at California State University, Los Angeles.
 She was previously an investigative reporter at nonprofits such as the Center for Public Integrity and Washington, D.C.’s NPR affiliate.
 She has worked at the South Florida Sun Sentinel and San Jose Mercury News.

 Liss is leading a group of student reporters at Cal State LA in an in-depth investigation of a well-known nonprofit housing provider in Los Angeles.
 The team has conducted nearly 50 interviews with residents and reviewed thousands of city inspection records and crime records focused on a dozen properties.
-The investigation aims to help expose how low-income housing is provided, and often neglected, in L.A.
+The investigation aims to help expose how low-income housing is provided, and often neglected, in Los Angeles.

 Gabb-Schivone